linnarsson-lab/ROBOFISH/Instalation.md

   - For the Tecan Cavro XCalibur pump: In line 372 set direction equal to `'Z'` if the RunningBuffer is connected to the left port and the reservoir to the the right, like: `direction='Z'`.
 If your ports are mirrored set `direction` equal to `'Y'`.

 - Now initiate the system by calling: `F2 = FISH2_functions.FISH2(db_path, imaging_output_folder, start_imaging_file_path, system_name='ROBOFISH')`
+-
-- In the `XXXXXXXXXXXXXXXXXXXXX file with basic instructions` file you will find examples and explanation of the basic and advanced functions of ROBOFISH so that you can program you own protocols.
-In the `XXXXXXXXXXXXXXXXXXX EEL.ipynb` file you will find the full protocol to run EEL experiments.
+- In the [ROBOFISH_custom_functions.ipynb](https://github.com/linnarsson-lab/ROBOFISH/blob/master/Example_notebooks/ROBOFISH_custom_functions.ipynb) file you will find examples and explanation of the basic and advanced functions of ROBOFISH so that you can program you own protocols.
+In the [EEL.ipynb](https://github.com/linnarsson-lab/ROBOFISH/blob/master/Example_notebooks/EEL.ipynb) file you will find the full protocol to run EEL experiments.
+- For running serial smFISH experiments like osmFISH use the [osmFISH.ipynb](https://github.com/linnarsson-lab/ROBOFISH/blob/master/Example_notebooks/osmFISH.ipynb) notebook.
 - If something goes wrong and you want to restart the initiation, you need to restart the kernel of the notebook (Kernel --> Restart kernel).
 This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.

 ### Prime the system